munezaclovis/mkcert/README.md

 ## Environment Variables

-Since the mkcert image doesn’t know where the certificates will be mounted in Traefik, you MUST provide the `CERT_DIR` variable.
+Since the prvious/ssl image doesn’t know where the certificates will be mounted in Traefik, you MUST provide the `CERT_DIR` variable.
 This variable is used to construct the full path when generating the `tls.yml` file, ensuring Traefik can locate and load the certificates.

 ## Auto Trust the Generated SSL Certificates